In This Guide

 Ask for a clear list of inclusions by user and by device (desktops, laptops, POS, tablets).
 Confirm any minimum term and exit fees.

-- Response time: how fast the tech team starts on your ticket.
+- Response time: how fast a tech picks up your ticket.

-- Resolution time: typical time to fix or give a workaround.
+- Resolution time: typical time to fix or hand you a workaround.

 Typical Brisbane benchmarks during business hours:

-Business hours are often 8:30am–5:00pm AEST, Mon–Fri.
-Extended hours (7am–7pm) or 24/7 cost more.
-Ask how P1 alerts are handled during storms and after-hours, and if credits apply when targets are missed.
+Business hours are typically 8:30am–5pm AEST, Mon–Fri.
+Extended hours (7am–7pm) or 24/7 cover cost more — at Geeks Brisbane our 24/7 P1 add-on starts from $199/month.
+Ask how P1 alerts are handled during storms and after-hours, and whether service credits apply when targets are missed.

 Brisbane SMEs must meet the Australian Privacy Act and the Notifiable Data Breaches scheme.
-Check the following:
+Check the following before you sign:

 - Data location: ticket data, logs, and backups stored in Australian data centres where possible.

-- Access limits: least-privilege access, audit logs, and offboarding of techs.
+- Access limits: least-privilege, audit logs, and offboarding of techs who leave.

 - Security baseline: ASD Essential Eight-aligned patching, MFA on 365/Google, device encryption.